ceodefender/footprinting/README.md

 # :mag: Footprinting Tool

-**CEO_Footprinting_Tool is an advanced domain reconnaissance and Cloudflare bypass tool.**
+**CEO_Footprinting_Tool is an advanced domain reconnaissance and firewal detection tool.**

-**This tool integrates multiple powerful modules, including CloudFail, WAFNinja, Nmap, Subfinder, Amass, Shodan, and others.**
+**This tool integrates multiple powerful modules, including, Nmap, Subfinder, Amass, Shodan, and others.**

 **It helps users gather information about domains and perform reconnaissance with accuracy.
 Proxies and anonymity features ensure safe and private operations.**